 Although both the U.S. Senate and House of Representatives recently passed bills aimed at blocking these rules, President Obama vetoed them on March 31, 2015.
 There are also several lawsuits challenging these rules, yet each faces significant challenges.
 Given all things, employers would be wise to exercise a prudent approach, expecting the rules to stay intact.

 For private sector employers, the new NLRB election procedures put a premium on advance preparation.
 To effectively address legitimate election issues, meet the burdens of information-gathering and identify and communicate the key themes necessary to win any election – all in the very short timeframes now afforded – most employers will need to do at least some of their work beforehand.

-A chart reflecting the NLRB’s comparison of old and new election procedures is available here.
 For more information on this subject, or guidance on related issues, contact attorney Matthew Damon (612.305.7580 or email@example.com).